lewisjones37/MSP2_to-do-list/README.md

 - Visual Appeal: The client seeks to incorporate a watermark-styled logo or visual elements that add to the application's overall aesthetic appeal, enhancing the user experience.

+#### First Time Visitor Goals

+These first-time visitor goals aim to highlight the key features and benefits that new users can expect when using "2Day 2Morrow 2Do".
+They are designed to give newcomers a quick understanding of what makes your project valuable and why they should consider using it to organise their tasks and projects effectively.

+- Effortless Task Entry: Quickly add your tasks using the provided text area, so you can get organized without any hassle.

+- Real-Time Updates: See your to-do list update in real-time as you add or complete tasks, ensuring you always have an up-to-date view of your tasks.

+- Simple Task Completion: Easily mark tasks as completed with a simple left-click, allowing you to track your progress and stay on top of your to-dos.

+- Seamless Task Deletion: Delete completed or unnecessary tasks with a right-click, making task management a breeze.

+- Never Lose Your Tasks: Rest assured knowing that your to-do list is automatically saved to your local storage, so your tasks will be there even if you close the browser or refresh the page.

+- Stay Organized Anywhere: Access your to-do list from any device with an internet connection, keeping your tasks at your fingertips whether you're at work, home, or on the go.

+- Visually Appealing Interface: Enjoy a visually appealing design with a watermark-styled logo, enhancing your experience while managing your tasks.

+- User-Friendly and Intuitive: Navigate the application effortlessly with its user-friendly interface, ensuring a smooth and enjoyable task management experience from the moment you start.

+#### Returning Visitor Goals

+These returning visitor goals reinforce the positive experience and benefits that users can continue to enjoy when using the application.
+They encourage users to stay engaged, explore new features, and make the most of the tool to enhance their productivity.

+- Efficient Task Management: Continue to experience the convenience of efficient task management, enabling you to stay organized and focused in your busy work or social life.

+- Seamless Task Updates: Enjoy the seamless updates to your to-do list as you add or complete tasks, ensuring your task list is always up-to-date and reflects your progress.

+- Streamlined Task Completion: Effortlessly mark tasks as completed with a simple left-click, making it easy to keep track of your accomplishments and outstanding tasks.

+- Swift Task Deletion: Continue to remove completed or unnecessary tasks with a right-click, maintaining a clutter-free and organized task list.

+- Persistent Task Storage: Rest assured that your to-do list remains intact, thanks to automatic local storage, allowing you to access your tasks whenever you return to the application.

+- Accessible Anywhere, Anytime: Access your to-do list on any device with internet access, ensuring you can manage your tasks conveniently, no matter where you are.

+- Consistently Pleasant Interface: Enjoy the visually appealing design and watermark-styled logo, providing a consistent and pleasant experience as you manage your tasks.

+- Familiar User Experience: Continue to navigate the application effortlessly with its user-friendly interface, making task management an enjoyable and familiar process.

+- Discover New Features: Explore any new features or updates that may have been added since your last visit, enhancing your task management experience further.

+- Share and Spread the Productivity: Consider sharing "2Day 2Morrow 2Do" with friends, family, or colleagues, so they can also benefit from efficient task organization.